 Sell.Do goes one level deeper in its pre-aggregation schema.
-Not only does it model daily and weekly sales reporting information, it also models daily and weekly team reporting information.
+Not only does it model daily and weekly sales reporting information, but it also models daily and weekly team reporting information.
 So if our client needs to see call reports across teams, we don’t need to keep adding sales statistics, we just need to fetch 1 document and perform absolutely 0 post-fetch aggregations.
 How cool is that?

 Pre-aggregation can be coupled with a few performance enhancements like applying indexes on the uniqueness factor and foreign key, using atomic increments for document update and purging of old data.
-It can go even deeper such as up-to-the minute or up-to-the second documents.
+It can go even deeper such as up-to-the-minute or up-to-the-second documents.
 Additionally, this architecture scales smoothly.